 After you define your sites, the next step in implementing the physical structure of Active Directory is to create subnets.
 A subnet is a division of a TCP/IP network, defined by the IP addresses and subnet masks of the computers (and other network devices).
 All computers belonging to a subnet share a common network ID.

 1) providing a name for the subnet in the form of network/bits masked identifier, and

-associating the subnet with a site.
+2) associating the subnet with a site.
 Here, we have broken down the process for you:

 Creating a subnet in Active Directory involves adding a subnet object, associating it with a specific site, and defining its IP address range.
 Here are the detailed steps: